craftcms/commerce/docs/orders.md

 # Orders

 When a cart is completed, it becomes an order.
 You can view orders in the Commerce → Orders section of the Control Panel.

+Orders are an [Element Type](https://docs.craftcms.com/v3/extend/element-types.html) and can have custom field associated with them.

+To see how to get order information in templates, and learn of all the properties of an order look at the <api:craft\commerce\elements\Order> class reference.

+# Carts become orders

 When a cart becomes an order, the following things happen: